gbdb71/TheBadLuckSquare/README.md

 *Created by Onelio Junior for js13kGames*

-The Bad Luck Square is a simple shooter game that will challange your skills.
+The Bad Luck Square is a simple shooter game that will challenge your skills.
-You'll have to protect a square by shooting enemies and buying upgrades
+You'll have to protect a square by shooting enemies and buying upgrades.

 WASD to move.